foxford/janus-conference/docs/src/api.signal.create.md

 with proper mode depending on the intent.
 In order to write the stream it must be `sendonly` or `sendrecv`.
 In order to read the stream it must be `recvonly` or `sendrecv`.

-The `agent_id` parameter is needed to associate an agent id with the session.
-It may be later disconnected by calling [agent.leave](api.agent.leave.md) with the same `agent_id`.

 ## Request

 You can send a request over [any configured Janus transport](https://janus.conf.meetecho.com/docs/rest.html).